jharwell/fordyca/docs/config/loop-functions.rst

 - ``robot_drop_only`` - If `true`, then caches will only be created by intential robot block drops rather than drops due to abort/block distribution after collection.
 Default if omitted: `false`.

+- ``strict_constraints`` - If `true`, then dynamic cache creation will be strict, meaning that any caches that fail validation after creation will be discarded.

+  If `false`, then dynamically created caches will be kept regardless if they violate constraints or not, which MIGHT be OK, or MIGHT cause issues/segfaults.
+Provided as an option so that it will be possible to more precisely duplicate the results of papers run with earlier versions of FORDYCA which had more bugs.
+Default if omitted: `true`.